HosseinKarimkhani/Waveguide-Data/README.md

 Please see the attached files.
 # Usage
 1: Copy the provided code to the Colab.

 2: Upload all of the attached files on Colab Files Section.

 3: Copy the path's of "hhiE1700.radiusscan.mode.FDteEx_00.txt" from files, and paste it in Line 7, in the provided code.

 4: Run the code.

-5: Please enter the grid size: this number can be between 1 and 128 (We have 128 data).
+5: Please enter the grid size: This number can be between 1 and 128 (We have 128 data).

 6: Please Input your amount of extension in the X-direction here: 10.

 7: Please Input your amount of extension in the Y-direction here: 10.

 8: Please enter the starting coordinate for the X-axis: 10.

 9: Please enter the ending coordinate for the X-axis: 10.

 10: Please enter the ending coordinate for the Y-axis: 10.

 11: Please enter the ending coordinate for the Y-axis: 10.